fleschutz/PowerShell/Docs/cd-desktop.md

 ## cd-desktop.ps1 - Sets the working directory to the user's desktop folder

-This script changes the working directory to the user's desktop folder.
+This PowerShell script changes the working directory to the user's desktop folder.

 ## Parameters
 ```powershell